Cubeir/Vanilla-RTX-App/README.md

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
 For normal maps, not all original detail is lost even at 255, instead it is partially blended and overlayed, the final normal map always retains the same overall intensity as the starting normal map.
+  > Note: Assuming the resource pack isn't already shoddy, a tame value of 1-10 can be beneficial by adding a subtle layer of organic detail.
   > This option works only if the normal map or heightmap resolution matches the color texture; therefore, it has no impact on Opus variant of Vanilla RTX.

 - `Material grain offset`